kilian2323/Olimex_Wire_TLV493D_MUX/README.md

 ## Usage
 Connect one sensor TLV493D to channel 0 of the multiplexer TCA9548A.
 Then connect the multiplexer's main bus to the Olimex I²C interface.
 Run the output file ./build/Sensor_MUX.
-The program will initialize the sensor, set the channel of the multiplexer and then print the magnetic flux values measured along X, Y and Z. These values can be understood as Cartesian coordinates of the magnet's location.
+The program will initialize the sensor, set the channel of the multiplexer and then print the magnetic flux values measured along X, Y and Z. These values can be understood as Cartesian coordinates of the magnet's location relative to the sensor.

 ## Build
 In case a re-compilation becomes necessary, a Makefile is included, so it's enough to just run "make" in the root directory.